You are here

 - Veterans Supplement is indexed each January using CPI only.

-- The payment is non-taxable and will be portable for up to 26 weeks of a temporary absence from Australia.
+- The payment is non-taxable and is portable for up to 26 weeks of a temporary absence from Australia.